tchajed/sys-verif-fa25/docs/assignments/hw4/sharded_hashmap.md

 ```

-One of the most interesting parts of this definition is how we use `P`.
-That's how the proof asserts how the code stores the abstract state of the data structure.
+One of the most interesting parts of this definition is how we manage the ownership of `ghost_var γ.(user_name)`, which holds the logical state of the map as seen by the user.
+(Remember that `own_sharded_map γ m` is just a half of this ghost variable.)

-Since the hashmap isn't protected by one lock but by several, where do we put `P`?
-It turns out we need a new idea.
-Instead of a _lock invariant_, we'll use an _invariant_. `inv N P` is an assertion that `P` is an invariant (ignore the namespace `N` for now).
-An invariant isn't related to a lock; instead, `P` simply needs to hold at all intermediate points of the program, full stop (remember that a lock invariant only holds when the lock is free).
-Invariants are a key feature of Iris.
+Since the hashmap isn't protected by one lock but by several, where do we put `γ.(user_name)`?
+We will use an _invariant_ `inv N P`.
+Remember that once we create this invariant, `P` needs to hold at all intermediate points of the program.
+There is a dedicated tactic `iInv` for accessing an invariant in a proof, which we can do as a ghost step at any time.

 ```rocq
 Let N := nroot .@ "sharded_hashmap".